-If there is a problem with any of the above, you should tell your landlord about the defect.
-Your landlord must then fix the issue within a reasonable amount of time.
+If there is a problem with any of the above, you should tell your housing association or council about the defect.
+Your housing association or council must then fix the issue within a reasonable amount of time.
 There is no set time limit as it depends on the circumstances.
 For example, a broken boiler is a more urgent repair than a leaky exterior pipe.
-More on your landlords responsibilities.
+More on your housing association’s responsibilities.

-Generally, if your landlord has not taken action to resolve the problem within 21 days, then they have failed to meet their responsibilities.
+Generally, if your housing association or council has not taken action to resolve the problem within 21 days, then they have failed to meet their responsibilities.
 This gives you grounds to make a housing disrepair claim.
 What are my responsibilities as tenant.

 Who can make a housing disrepair claim?